Troutt025/Troutt025.github.io/PMTool/README.txt

 ------------------------------------------------
 ------------------------------------------------
-The Puffer PM Tool consists of 2 .bat files.
+The PMTool consists of 2 .bat files.

-PufferBackups.bat
+CustomBackups.bat
 CopyHotfixes.bat

-PufferBackups.bat doesn't require any specific changes to work.
+CustomBackups.bat doesn't require any specific changes to work.
 It will work on any DeltaV system.

 CopyHotfixes.bat requires adding hotfixes to the PMTool\Hotfix\Workstation and PMTool\Hotfix\Server folders.